 MOI & Share Incentive Scheme

-3.29 The MOI and share incentive scheme (if applicable) must be approved by the JSE, in terms of their respective schedules.
+3.29 The MOI and share incentive scheme (if applicable) must be approved by the JSE.
+Incentive schemes for secondary listings do not require JSE approval.Directors experience

-Directors experience

 3.30 The directors and senior management of an applicant must collectively have appropriate expertise and experience for the governance and management of the applicant and the group’s business.